 In Polichrono, classic Greek tavernas are mixed with other eateries catering for visitors and serving Mediterranean and British fare.
 Once you’ve finished your meal, nights remain calm with cosy drinks at the restaurants or one of the handful of bars.
 Beach bars such as the Cockney Cafe do well at keeping you there for post-dinner drinks with good music and reasonably-priced bevvies.

 If you’re looking for a more lively night-time atmosphere, Kalithea is the best place for all-night parties.
 In 15 minutes you can be in its clubs listening to international DJs.
 Hanioti also has a good selection of bars that don’t get quite as loud as Kalithea but are a fun place to spend your night.

 A village of ancient origins, you can visit the remains of the 6th century BC city of Neapolis on a hill a short walk away.
 Alongside these ancient houses, cemetery and church with marble columns, there are also Roman buildings.

 Other points of interest are the folklore museum, which tells of village life in times gone by and the open-air olive mill with working press.
-There are also two interesting churches in Polichrono dating from 1860 and 1912.
+There are also two interesting churches in Polichrono, for you to see on your on your holiday to Greece, dating from 1860 and 1912.